Who we are

 What we do

-The TAPAS consortium is made up of 15 partner organisations including research institutions, SMEs and regulators from across Europe.
+The TAPAS consortium was made up of 15 partner organisations including research institutions, SMEs and regulators from across Europe.
 The project is implemented through a series of parallel and tightly integrated work packages and uses case studies throughout Europe to investigate, test and validate approaches.
 The case studies cover a range of production systems including freshwater ponds, re-circulating systems, shellfish farms and marine cages as well as emerging technologies such as Integrated Multi-Trophic Aquaculture (IMTA).

 Horizon 2020 is a large EU Research and Innovation program, which was established in 2014 with the aim to drive economic growth and create jobs in Europe.
 Research is a great investment in our future for a smart, sustainable and inclusive way of living.
 The goal is to ensure that Europe produces world-class science and deliveries innovation.
 Aquaculture, together with the bio-based industries are integral parts of the European economy and society.
 The oceans, seas and living aquatic resources can provide a significant contribution to food, energy and bio-based products.
-The objective is to sustainably manage these resources to maximize benefits from Europe's oceans, seas, and inland waters.
+The objective is to sustainable manage these resources to maximize benefits from Europe's oceans, seas, and inland waters.

 The intensive freshwater fish farming involves open-air concrete tanks that enclose different sizes of fish and utilizes recirculation or flow-through system.
 This method treats and re-uses water and is becoming more important throughout Europe.
 Pond systems are also used in France and the UK to grow trout, some of which is used for restocking of recreational fisheries.
 Trout is also grown in freshwater cage systems in European lakes and in Scotland, freshwater lakes are also used for the production of salmon smolts before they are moved to marine cages.